Pedulla's 22 points lift Virginia Tech past No. 6 Virginia

 POLL IMPLICATIONS

-The Cavaliers were one-point underdogs going into the game, so they shouldn’t drop more than a few spots in the next poll.
+The Cavaliers were one-point underdogs going into the game, so they shouldn’t drop more than a few spots in Monday’s poll.

 UP NEXT